SSMITH4/store-smart-shelayne-smith/README.md

 **Effective Visualizations:**
 - **Pivot Table**:
-  - Displays profitability across products by region and store in one view
+  - Displays profitability, and number of transactions across products by region and store in one view
   - Highlights top-performing combinations instantly
 - **Stacked Bar Chart**:
-  - Allows for **drilldown** analysis from region to store level
+  - Allows for **drilldown** analysis from region to store level & **drilldown** analysis of sales to total transactions
   - Useful for visual storytelling and performance comparison

 ---